Picking the right salon management software is crucial.

 At the time of this review, 2-way appointment confirmations and cancellations as well as notification customization are not available on the Starter plan.

-Best Salon Management Software
+Salon Business Management Features

 Let’s look at how the salon software platforms I recommend help you be more productive.